jmuss07/Engineering_4_Notebook/README.md

 ### Reflection

-I felt pretty confident on this assignment, since I've used for-loops before.
+I felt pretty confident on this assignment, since I've used ```for``` loops before.
 However, I had to look up how to change the increment by which it counts so that it goes backwards instead of fowards, since I needed a refresher.
 Other than that, I feel that the assignment went pretty well!

 &nbsp;